 Analyzing specific countries, we want to figure out why violence did not escalate despite high potential to do so, focusing in particular on the role of the security apparatus.
-The first case study will be used to help us develop and refine our expectations on why this might be the case.
-These expectations will be put to the test in additional case studies later in the project.
+The first case study was used to develop and refine our expectations on why this might be the case.
+These expectations informed the three subsequent case studies.

 Chile's transition from repressive military regime to secure democracy